 Some years ago I picked up a book by the neuroscientist Antonio Damasio – “The Feeling of What Happens: Body and Emotion in the Making of Consciousness”.
 It opens with the striking story of a man who experienced an unusual brain injury that eliminated his ability to experience emotions.
-What this meant was even more startling – without emotion he was no longer able to remember what happened to him.
-Within seconds of seeing someone, eating something, or doing anything, he had absolutely no recollection of the event.
+What this meant was even more startling – without emotion he could no longer remember what happened to him.
+Within seconds of seeing someone, eating something, or doing anything, he had no recollection of the event.
 In short, what this means is that our emotions have to be engaged to create memories.

 This insight of Professor Damasio’s goes a long way to explaining the complaint of generations of students studying history books – it’s just long lists of names and dates, it’s boring.
 Unfortunately, with a few exceptions, many historians have sacrificed exhilarating true stories on the altar of dry historical accuracy and lost potential readers.
-For myself, a bookish introvert from infancy, my youthful discovery of historical fiction meant that when I read history books I connected the static names and dates to the stories of exciting historical events and people.
+For myself, my youthful discovery of historical fiction meant that when I read history books I connected the static names and dates to the stories of exciting historical events and people.
 Did I mention history was a favorite subject?

-Many times and places have been brought to life in fiction by engaging our emotions in the recounting of events.
-How many of us understand the Roman empire’s beginnings from reading Robert Graves’ “I, Claudius”, or the Napoleonic wars from Bernard Cornwell, or the Plantagenets from Sharon Kay Penman’s novels?
-The world’s library shelves are virtually groaning under the weight of novels about poor Ann Boleyn and the Tudors.
+Fiction brings many times and places to life by engaging our emotions in the recounting of events.
+How many of us understand the Roman empire’s beginnings from reading Robert Graves’ “I, Claudius”?
+The Napoleonic wars come to life with Bernard Cornwell’s Sharpe.
+And the Plantagenets in Sharon Kay Penman’s novels amaze me that they managed to stay on the throne for so long.
+The world’s library shelves virtually groan under the weight of novels about poor Ann Boleyn and the Tudors.

 I want people to learn through the emotional impact of fiction of Byzantine lives and loves, struggles and triumphs.
 So when we read the usual brief reference in a history book to Constantinople being the medieval gateway to the east, our mind’s eye can instead see Constantine standing on a windy promontory above the Bosphoros and renaming the city after himself; the horrific and bloody Nika riots of Justinian I; Heraclius’s valiant leadership against invaders when suffering from mental illness; Alexios I Comnenus bringing the empire back from the brink of destruction; and of his daughter, the great historian, Anna Comnena.
 A thousand years’ worth of great stories ready for telling.